guliasmarcelo/SmartBOT/README.md

 ## Contato
-Caso tenha dúvidas ou precise de suporte, entre em contato:
+If you have any questions or need support, please contact:
-   - E-mail: seu.email@exemplo.com
+   - E-mail: guliasmarcelo@gmail.com